ToolShedTested

 Pros

-• Under $40 for a functional random orbital sander with dust collection
+• within this budget tier for a functional random orbital sander with dust collection

 • Hook-and-loop pad accepts all standard 5-inch discs